Exchange FAQ–Your Questions Answered!

-Orcas Recycling Services/The Exchange FAQ Spring 2017
+Orcas Recycling Services/The Exchange FAQ June 2019

 What is The Exchange?

-In 1984, a group of community activists created Orcas Island’s legendary reuse center: The Exchange.
+In 1981, a group of community activists created Orcas Island’s legendary reuse center: The Exchange.
 Starting out as a one-room cabin on the grounds of the Orcas Transfer Station, The Exchange grew organically into a whimsical collection of sheds, tents, and handmade structures filled with useful items that would otherwise end up in a landfill.
 Most importantly, it was a source of affordable goods for struggling families.
-Over the years The Exchange redirected and redistributed thousands of tons of material out of the waste stream and back into the community.
+Over the years The Exchange redirected and redistributed thousands of tons of useful material out of the waste stream and back into the community.
 Sadly, the original Exchange was destroyed by fire in February 2013.

 Who is Orcas Recycling Services?

 Orcas Recycling Services (ORS) is the organization that has always operated The Exchange reuse center at the Orcas Transfer Station.
 In September 2013, ORS, a 501(c)(3) not-for-profit corporation, took over management of the entire Orcas Island Transfer Station (OITS).
 ORS has run the Transfer Station successfully since then, adding well over half a million dollars annually to the local economy in the process.
 Our mission is to “build a zero waste community through service, education and stewardship of Orcas Island’s waste and resource streams.”
 You can see a list of staff and board members here.

 How did ORS Pay For The New Exchange?

 With hard work and the help of a generous community!
 First, by raising over $325,000 in donations.
 Then, in 2017 ORS completed negotiations on an arrangement whereby San Juan County constructed the “shell” of the new Exchange building to our specifications, and ORS was responsible for the build-out of the interior space.